About the Shared Rural Network

 What percentage of the country will get coverage from all four operators and by when?

-All four mobile network operators (MNOs) - EE, O2, Three and Vodafone - are working together to deliver combined geographic coverage from at least one operator to 95% of the landmass of the UK by early 2027.
+All four mobile network operators (MNOs) - EE, Three, VMO2 and Vodafone – have worked together to deliver combined geographic coverage from at least one operator to over 95% of the land mass of the UK.

-People living in Scotland and Wales will see the biggest coverage improvements because the landmass coverage in these nations is starting from a lower base
+People living in Scotland and Wales will see the biggest coverage improvements because the landmass coverage in these nations is starting from a lower base.
+You can see the maps and tables above for coverage forecast improvements by nation.

 What will be the impact of the SRN in Scotland?